 No Penalties for Prepaying

-One of the great advantages to the Va Home Loan is flexibility.
+One of the great advantages to the VA Home Loan is flexibility.
 You can sell or refinance at any time without having to pay a prepayment penalty or early-exit fee.
 This isn’t always available with a traditional loan.
 You should always discuss prepayment options with your lender so you are aware of any hidden penalties.

 Backed by the U.S. Government

 Although the VA Home Loan is provided by a private lender, such as a mortgage company, savings and loan association, or bank, the Veterans’ Administration guarantees a portion of the loan, which enables the lender to provide you with more favorable terms.
 Additionally, this guarantee means the lender is protected against loss if you fail to repay the loan.

 It’s the Groundhog Day of loans!
 It is possible to have more than one active VA loan at the same time.
 And the VA home loan can be reused over and over again.
-Furthermore, VA requirements for a home loan and the VA guidelines even allow veterans to use their home-loan benefits a year or two after bankruptcy or foreclosure.
+Furthermore, VA requirements for a home loan even allow veterans to use their home-loan benefits a year or two after bankruptcy or foreclosure.